pepnochizzy/week04-assignment/README.md

 but it started to feel like it would be very repetitive, making p elements and declaring them etc, so I pivoted to using a function with 'text' as it's parameter that creates a p tag, assigns it a text content.
 When I call it, I can add the postData[i].valueNeeded so that I don't need to declare each individual value.

+- I got my createdpost/form to swap as intended BUT when I click the a attribute that takes you to the feed section, the new post does not show as there is no reloading happening.
+I need to create a function that onclick of the a attribute with reload the page AND scroll you to the feed.

+  - if I use getpostdata() this would refresh.
+  - FIXED = I just needed to add getpostdata(), then change what divs are hidden and reset the form again!

+- Like button, I knew to do this (without tracking, purely client visuals) it could be as simple as swapping the source.
+I made it go from unsolid heart to a solid heart BUT I struggled to swap it back again with my if statement.

 # Resources

 - https://stackoverflow.com/questions/32378590/set-date-input-fields-max-date-to-today - used for setting max date in form.
 - https://www.youtube.com/watch?v=wARbgs5Fmuw - used for learning more about responsive typography
+- https://www.w3schools.com/howto/howto_js_toggle_like.asp -used for swapping BACK to unliked heart.